AVL Tree | Heap | B- Tree | B+ Tree

 [7, 10, 20]/ | | \[5] [] [12] [30]Delete 10:

-with the next smallest element in the subtree,12
+10is in the root.
+We replace10with the next smallest element in the subtree,12.Tree after deleting 10:

 [7, 12, 20]/ | | \[5] [] [] [30]#Step 4: In-Order TraversalPerforming an in-order traversal, we visit nodes in ascending order: